kilar95/CityScore/README.md

 ![Product Name Screen Shot][product-screenshot]

-This project was created for the start2impact Javascript Advanced course.
+This project was created for the start2impact Javascript Advanced course. <br>
 You can try the web app on Netlify, clicking on the following link: <a href= "https://city-score.netlify.app/"> City Score </a>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>